IBM/microservices-traffic-management-using-istio/README.md

 184.xxx.yyy.zzz:30XYZ
 ```
 At this point, you can point your browser to http://184.xxx.yyy.zzz:30XYZ/productpage and see the BookInfo Application.
 The sample BookInfo Application is configured to run on a Kubernetes Cluster.

 The next step would be deploying this sample application with Istio Envoys injected.
-By using Istio, you will have access to Istio's features such as _traffic flow management, access policy enforcement and telemetry data aggregation between microservices_.
-You will not have to modify the BookInfo's source code.

 You should now delete the sample application to proceed to the next step.
 ```bash
 $ kubectl delete -f samples/apps/bookinfo/bookinfo.yaml
 ```